Saint Augustine Blues: Service history

-During a mustering in November of 1860, the unit was described in a report as an "elegant and gallant corps" and, the following month, offered to serve as a "minute men" company for the town of St. Augustine.
+During a mustering in November 1860, the unit was described in a report as an "elegant and gallant corps" and, the following month, offered to serve as a "minute men" company for the town of St. Augustine.

-Days before Florida officially seceded in early January of 1861, around 125 militiamen seized Fort Marion.
+Days before Florida officially seceded in early January 1861, around 125 militiamen seized Fort Marion.
 Members of the Blues were most likely a part of the capturing force.

 In March 1861, the unit were ordered to cease their patrols around the city as there was an uptick in thefts which were, according to Mayor Rafael Canova, "attributable to the Company called the 'Blues.'"

 The Blues officially entered the Confederate Army at Ft.
-Marion on August 5, 1861 and were designated Company B of the recently organized Third Florida Infantry.
+Marion on August 5, 1861, and were designated Company B of the recently organized Third Florida Infantry.

-On July 25, 1862, the Blues suffered its first casualty when, while stationed at Mobile, Alabama, Private Thomas Ponce passed away from an illness.
+On July 25, 1862, the Blues suffered its first casualty when, while stationed at Mobile, Alabama, Private Thomas Ponce died from an illness.
 Many other members of the unit suffered from sickness during the month long station at Mobile.
 Illnesses that afflicted the regiment included measles and mumps.

 The Blues sustained heavy casualties in the Battle of Murfreesboro in Tennessee.
 The following year they marched to Mississippi in an effort to relieve the Siege of Vicksburg and in the fall of 1863, they fought in the battles of Chickamauga and Chattanooga.
 In the spring of 1865 the unit was in the Carolinas trying to slow the advance of General William Tecumseh Sherman after Sherman's 'March to the Sea'.

-The Saint Augustine Blues service in the Civil War ended on April 26, 1865 one month after their participation in the Battle of Bentonville after General Joseph E. Johnston surrendered to General Sherman at Bennett Place, in Durham, North Carolina, the site of the largest surrender of Confederate soldiers, which ended the war.
+The Saint Augustine Blues service in the Civil War ended on April 26, 1865, one month after their participation in the Battle of Bentonville after General Joseph E. Johnston surrendered to General Sherman at Bennett Place, in Durham, North Carolina, the site of the largest surrender of Confederate soldiers, which ended the war.